 I just adore you.
 Everyone does.
-You charm people instantly with your combination of girly baby sweetness and your crazy wild feral streak.
-You are such a dichotomy of temperaments, like every good woman should be.
+You charm people instantly with your combination of girly baby sweetness and your wild feral streak.
+You are such a dichotomy of temperaments like every good person should be.

 It’s been such a privilege watching you grow from one to two.
 I’m so honoured to be your mam.
-I’m so pleased I’ve been blogging and vlogging so it’s all captured for us to look back on because let’s be honest, I’ve dropped a bollock on your baby book, like most second time parents do!
+I’m so pleased I’ve been blogging and vlogging so it’s all captured for us to look back on because let’s be honest, I’ve dropped the ball on your baby book, like most second-time parents do!

 I’m relishing in this age, having gone through it once before, I know it’s both the start and the end of the toddler years.
 This year to age 3 where you will become a preschooler.
 I don’t want it to ever end.
 You are my last baby and I don’t want to say goodbye to these chubby thighs and your soft squishy bum yet.